iShezmu/holbertonschool-web_front_end/html_advanced/README.md

       - Open your file in your browser (the page should be blank)

 *   1-index.html
-    - Copy the content of ´0-index.html´ into ´1-index.html´
     - Create the head and body sections
       - inside the ´html´ tag, create the ´head´ and ´body´ tags (empty) in this order

 *   2-index.html
-    - Copy the content of ´1-index.html´ into ´2-index.html´
     - Meta charset:
       - add a ´meta´ tag inside the ´head´:
         - add the ´charset´attribute with the value ´utf-8´